vnalla-meta/pytorch/docs/source/compile/troubleshooting.rst

 within some_fun into a single FX graph, but it may fail to capture everything into one graph.

-Some graph break reasons are insurmountable to TorchDynamo, and can’t be easily fixed. - calling into a C extension other than torch is invisible to torchdynamo, and could do arbitrary things without TorchDynamo being able to introduce necessary `guards <./GuardsOverviewPt1.md>`__ to ensure that the compiled program would be safe to reuse.
+Some graph break reasons are insurmountable to TorchDynamo, and can't be easily fixed. - calling into a C extension other than torch is invisible to torchdynamo, and could do arbitrary things without TorchDynamo being able to introduce necessary `guards <./guards-overview.rst>`__ to ensure that the compiled program would be safe to reuse.
 Graph breaks can hinder performance if the resulting fragments are small.
-To maximize performance, it’s important to have as few graph breaks as possible.
+To maximize performance, it's important to have as few graph breaks as possible.

 Identifying the Cause of a Graph Break
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~